Silver Springs, Florida

 Silver Springs is an unincorporated community and census-designated place (CDP) in Marion County of northern Florida.
-It is the site of Silver Springs, a group of artesian springs and a historic tourist attraction that is now part of Silver Springs State Park.
+It is the site of the Silver Springs, a group of artesian springs and a historic tourist attraction that is now part of Silver Springs State Park.
 The community is part of the Ocala metropolitan area.
-It was first listed as a CDP for the 2020 census, at which time it had a population of 2,844.
+It was first listed as a CDP for the 2020 census, when it had a population of 2,844.
 One of Florida's first tourist attractions, the springs drew visitors even before the U.S. Civil War.
 Glass-bottom boats have been a popular way to see the 242 acre complex.
 A small amusement park with various animals, a concert stage, a carousel, and exhibits also developed.

 History

 Silver Springs was founded in 1852.

 Since the mid-19th century, the natural environment of Silver Springs has attracted visitors from throughout the United States.
 The glass-bottom boat was invented and tours of the springs began in the late 1870s.
 In the 1920s, W. Carl Ray and W.M.
 "Shorty" Davidson, after leasing the land from Ed Carmichael (upon whose death the springs were left to the University of Florida), developed the land around the headwaters of the Silver River into an attraction that eventually became known as Silver Springs Nature Theme Park.
 The attraction featured native animal exhibits, amusement rides, and 30 or 90-minute glass-bottom boat tours of the springs.
 The 1934 'Princess Donna' is the oldest and only remaining operational boat from this bygone era.
 The "Princess Donna' currently operates on the Rainbow River in Dunnellon, Florida.
 In 2013, the State of Florida took over operations of Silver Springs and combined it with the adjacent Silver River State Park to form the new Silver Springs State Park.
 The T. W. Randall House on the National Register of Historic Places is located to the northeast.